haileytapia/portfolio/UsageDictionaryEntries.md

 {: .fs-5 : .fw-300 }

 {: .about }
-> Below are my three entries in the Usage Dictionary, which outlines terms to use and avoid in Splunk documentation.
+> I created the following three entries for the Usage Dictionary, which outlines terms to use and avoid in Splunk documentation.

 ## after